jessykate/modernomad/docs/browser-tests.md

 ## Running tests locally

 There is an option to run tests outside of docker.
 This mainly consists in running the application as would be done for development.
-The only difference resides in using a different database.
-After switching the [`beforeEach` hook](../cypress/support/beforeEach.js) to using the local instructions, the following commands can be run:
+The only difference consists in using a different database.
+After switching the [`beforeEach` hook](../cypress/support/beforeEach.js) to using the non-containerized instructions, the following commands can be run:

 ```bash
 # In a first shell